thunderbird/atn-review-policy/README.md

 Should an add-on include any unexpected feature that falls into one of the following categories:

 - Potentially compromises user privacy or security (like sending data to third parties)
-- Makes undisclosed changes to Thunderbird's default settings.
+- Makes undisclosed changes to Thunderbird's default settings like the mail start page and search engine.
 - Makes unexpected changes to Thunderbird or user content
 - Includes features or functionality not related to the add-on’s core function(s)